jakobnissen/jakobnissen.github.io/posts/latency.md

 @@

 And here we come to the crux of the matter:
-Uninferible code is vulnerable to being invalidated _simply by defining new methods_.
+Uninferable code is vulnerable to being invalidated _simply by defining new methods_.
-When loading pacakges, with hundreds of new method definitions, [thousands of methodinstances may be invalidated]((https://julialang.org/blog/2020/08/invalidations/)), each of who must be compiled.
+When loading pacakges, with hundreds of new method definitions, [thousands of methodinstances may be invalidated](https://julialang.org/blog/2020/08/invalidations/#how_common_is_method_invalidation), each of which must be compiled.
 The very optimisations that the compiler uses to regain performance when running poorly inferred code are the same causing large scale cache invalidations and blocking any improvements to Julia's code caching.

 ### Reducing invalidations: v1.5 - v1.7